-Spinach Artichoke Dip is one of the most deliciously crowd pleasing dips.
+This Spinach Artichoke Dip recipe is one of the most deliciously crowd pleasing dips.
 Perfect for a party, viewing party, gathering or pot luck this makes a large serve of cheesy, creamy vegetarian dip.
 This is all mixes together in a bowl in around minutes so it's easy (but doesn't taste easy!).
-Plus try my easy home made tortilla chips for that extra special touch!
-This is a pushy recipe Dear Reader.
+Plus I share my easy home made tortilla chips for that extra special touch!
+Learn how long to make and bake spinach artichoke dip with this recipe.

 1 - This isn't a fancy Spinach Artichoke Dip recipe, it is simple.
 We use tinned artichoke hearts and frozen spinach to make it.
 But if you want to use fresh you can too!

-2 - You can make this Spinach Artichoke Dip up to 2 days ahead of time and just keep it in the fridge in an airtight container ready to bake.
+2 - Can you make spinach artichoke dip ahead of time?
+Yes!
+You can make this Spinach Artichoke Dip up to 2 days ahead of time and just keep it in the fridge in an airtight container ready to bake.

 3 - If you are bringing this dip to a pot luck, place it in an oven proof skillet or dish and cover.
 Then when you get to your destination, bake it for 25 minutes in the oven so that it comes out hot and fresh with gooey cheese strings.

 4 - I kept a little bit to test it out and you can microwave it the next day and then eat it.
-Or it's delicious cold too!
-Use it to spread on a sandwich instead of mayonnaise or cheese.
+It's delicious cold too!
+Use it to spread on a sandwich instead of butter, mayonnaise or cheese.

 I only say this last point about hiding it from people that don't love artichokes because we made this on the long weekend when Laura and her boyfriend Lima Lima Delta came over.
 This nickname is because he is in the Navy and he taught us a new phrase.
 A Lima Lima Delta is international Navy code for a "Little Lie Down" that they say to each other when they want to go for a nap on board the ship.